Identification

 Furthermore, the Refugee Law provides that during the preliminary medical tests, which are performed on all asylum seekers, a report is to be prepared by the examining doctor, a psychologist, or another expert, to indicate any special reception/procedural needs of the applicant and their nature.
 Furthermore, within a reasonable time period from the admission of a claimant in a reception centre and following personal interviews, the social workers and psychologists working in the facility are to prepare a relevant report to the Asylum Service indicating any special reception needs as well as their nature.
 Finally, the Social Welfare Services (SWS) are required to identify any special reception needs and to report them to the Asylum Service, but this applies only in case an asylum seeker presents him or herself to Social Services and “whenever this is possible”.[4]

-Another important gap is the lack of a mechanism to address the identified needs and relevant referral pathways that continues to be a serious challenge and results in persons being identified as vulnerable but not necessarily receiving the required support, whether special reception conditions and/or procedural guarantees.
+In practice, however significant gaps remain to address the identified needs and often persons are identified as vulnerable but do not necessarily receive the required support, whether special reception conditions and/or procedural guarantees.
 The main – and often only – support received is temporary accommodation and emergency financial allowances upon exiting Pournara by the Social Welfare Services.
-However even this is not always provided, and in many cases, vulnerable individuals are released from Pournara without being assisted by an officer of the Social Welfare Services stationed at the centre.
-As a result, their access to special reception conditions upon exit is not always guaranteed.
+However, even this is not always provided, and in many cases, vulnerable individuals are released from Pournara without being assisted by an officer of the Social Welfare Services stationed at the centre.
+The lack of an effective referral system combined with the serious gaps in the reception system and in the provision of material reception conditions leave many vulnerable persons in extremely dire situations (see section Reception Conditions).[10]

-Concerning potential victims of trafficking, due to lack of training and expertise among staff, during the first half of 2021, only a handful number of cases were identified and referred.
-Nevertheless, referrals to the National Trafficking Mechanism have increased following a training on human trafficking offered by EUAA to the vulnerability assessment team in 2021 and again in late 2022.
+Concerning potential victims of trafficking, due to lack of training and expertise among staff, it had been noted that a very low number of cases were identified and referred.
+From mid 2021 onwards and following trainings on human trafficking offered by EUAA to the vulnerability assessment team the number of referrals to the National Trafficking Mechanism have increased.
 The referred potential victims are interviewed by an officer of the Social Welfare Services, are informed of their rights and offered assistance, usually similar to other groups of vulnerable individuals (accommodation and emergency financial allowance).
 The referral forms are then forwarded to the Anti-trafficking Unit of the Police for the examination of the trafficking claims.
+In 2023, 133 persons were identified as potential victims of trafficking within the vulnerability assessment procedure in Pournara.[11]

 Age assessment of unaccompanied children